Charlie-belmer/netmask-privacy-plugin/README.md

 Browse to the unzipped directory, find the .xpi file, and load it.

 Loading the extension does not require a restart of the browser.

+# Creating a local build
+Because this application expects both a native app and a plugin, there are two distinct code bases here.

+The plugin is written in JavaScript, and the native app in Golang.
+To work with Golang, some additional folder structures are suggested to be created.
+The following folder structure is suggested:

+ - PROJECT_ROOT
+  - bin
+  - pkg
+  - src
+    - repo
+      - firefox-addon
+      - ...